icidasset/icidasset-template/README.md

 ### Setup

-1. Add as git submodule to another project
+1. Add as a git submodule to another project
    `git submodule add ...`.
 2. Fetch submodule updates by either going into the submodule directory and running `git pull origin master` or you could run